garethtdavies/docker-masterclass/README.md

 is not a long running command, which brings us to another important point.
 Docker containers only run for as long as the command they've been asked to execute runs.
 As soon as that command exits, the container stops running.
-We'll go into more detail about this later.

 We also don't use the `--tty` switch, because we're running a command we expect to exit either successfully or with an error code, rather than a long-running